 The screenshot shows a dropdown menu with the title 'StateProvince'.
-It lists several items, each preceded by a plus sign and a count of items.
-The first item, 'StateProvince : Alberta (13 items)', is highlighted with a blue selection bar.
+The menu lists several items, each preceded by a plus sign and a description of the number of items it contains.
+The item 'StateProvince : Alberta (13 items)' is highlighted with a blue selection bar.